SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/using-search-criteria.md

 ## Add search criteria

 In the list box, select the field you want to search for information in.
-The fields displayed depend on what the criteria list is to be used for.
+The fields displayed depend on what the criteria list is used for.
 There are different types of fields (click to expand):

 * <details><summary>Text field</summary>